Wandering Bajans

 New Zealand's seasons are the reverse of the northern hemisphere.
 Like Iceland, it is worth visiting any time of year.
 I went end of May to mid-June and had almost perfect weather for the entire trip.

-Wildflowers, lambs everywhere, good hiking weather and fewer crowds than summer.
-New Zealand has more sheep than people.
+🌸 Spring — September to November Wildflowers, lambs everywhere, good hiking weather and fewer crowds than summer.

 Getting Around

 New Zealand is a long, thin country — much longer than it looks on a map.
-The two islands are connected by a ferry crossing between Wellington and Picton, a beautiful sailing through the Marlborough Sounds that is worth doing for the scenery alone.
+The two islands are connected by the Interislander Ferry between Wellington and Picton, a beautiful 3.5 hour sailing through the Marlborough Sounds worth doing for the scenery alone.

 The North Island